dmlc/gluon-nlp/docs/index.rst

    :is_head: true
    :link: #get-started

-   GluonNLP is a Deep Learning Toolkit for Natural Language Processing (NLP).
+   GluonNLP is a Deep Learning Toolkit for Natural Language Processing (NLP), designed for fast-prototyping in research and application.
+   Click here for a quick example.

 GluonNLP
 ========